-Please explain your use, commercial or non-commercial or otherwise and intentions for the data, and how many days of data and how often you would like to download.
+Please explain your use case – commercial, non-commercial, or otherwise.
+State your intentions for the data, how many days of data, and how often you would like to download.
 An account will be created and you will receive an email with information.
-ADSBx requires that all published work using ADSBx data credits ADSBexchange.com or ADSBexchange, LLC for providing the data.
+ADSBx requires that all published work using ADSBx data credits ADSBexchange.com for providing the data.

-All use other the personal non-commercial must have a commercial data license agreement.
+All use other than personal non-commercial must have a commercial data license agreement.